 About Pokémon Database

 Pokémon Database started with one mission: to make Pokémon game information as easy to find and digest as possible.
 We try to be concise while also containing everything you need, and keep the site as fast as possible.
 We are also one of the few remaining fully independent Pokémon websites.

 Pokémon Database is also the home of PokéBase, our Q&A forum.
 This works quite differently to most forums - general chatter is discouraged in favour of clear, non-opinionated answers.
 This means questions are not just useful to the original asker, they are also useful for future visitors.
 Someone can open the question page and quickly see the best answer right near the top.
 We now have over 15,000 questions with great answers, thanks to our great community!

 We were one of the first Pokémon sites to have a

 Pokémon Database started as a little test site in January 2008.
 Back then it was just a simple list of Pokémon on a white page with some basic details (screenshots here).
-As more and more details were added, finally a made real design was made to hold the content and the site was moved to a new domain, pokemondb.co.uk, in March 2008.
+As more and more details were added, a proper design was made to hold the content and the site was moved to a new domain, pokemondb.co.uk, in March 2008.

 The site continued to grow beyond expectations and soon we were receiving over 100 visitors a day.
 Two years later in March 2010 we switched to a .net domain name, to indicate that it's a worldwide site (.co.uk is supposed to be for British websites only).
 Now we were receiving many thousands of visitors every day!

 In April 2010 a new section was set up - a Q&A forum called the Pokémon Knowledgebase, or PokéBase for short.
 This kind of forum has never been done by any Pokémon fansite; it was a big hit and is still proving its usefulness today.